fyrox-book/fyrox-book.github.io/src/fyrox/resources/resources.md

 Assets loading is asynchronous, it is possible to load multiple assets in parallel or load until a specific asset is loaded.

+## Best Practices

+It is strongly advised to specify all resources used by your game entities inside your scripts, instead of requesting resources directly from the resource manager on demand.
+This approach solves two common issues:

+1) It allows you to set resources directly from the editor by a simple drag'n'drop from the Asset Browser.
+2) The engine will be able to wait until all resources used by a scene are fully loaded.
+This is especially important, because this way can guarantee, that scene loading will be "seamless" and if the scene was loaded, it means that all resources used by it are loaded too.

+This can be achieved by adding a respective field in your script.
+For example, you may a have a weapon script that shoots some projectiles.
+In this case all you need to add a `projectile: Option<ModelResource>` field in your script, assign it so some prefab in the editor and then instantiate it from code when shooting.
+Storing resource handle directly in your script helps the engine to gather all resources used by parent scene and preload them too while loading the scene itself.
+Such approach prevent lags when doing actual shooting, which is especially important if you're targeting a WebAssembly platform.
+On WebAssembly all the files accessed over network API which could work with unstable connection.
+In any case, even on PC it helps a lot.

+Requesting resources on demand could be useful in limited situations:

+1) You're loading a new game level - in this case it is perfectly fine to request the resource manually.
+2) You're doing some background work (level streaming for instance).

 ## Asset Browser

 Asset browser allows you to preview your assets and edit their import properties.
 It looks something like this (keep